RotherOSS/otobo/Kernel/cpan-lib/README.md

 Then examine the diffs and check in the verified changes.

+Sometimes a module is not installed because it is already installed in a system location.
+A workaround for that case is to call something like:

+   cpanm --local-lib local --reinstall JSON

 Finally clean up the temporary dir again:

     rm -rf local